Understanding Persuasion in Long-Running Agents: Persuasion Propagation

 Persuasion propagation exhibits a similar structure.
 An agent adopts a persuasive stance that yields no task-level benefit, while task objectives and success criteria remain unchanged.
-As execution unfolds across multiple steps, this stance can condition downstream behavior, such as earlier stopping, fewer cross-source checks, or narrower consideration of alternatives, without altering final task success.
-Here, the analogy serves only to motivate persistence and downstream influence: persuasion propagation reflects how externally introduced commitments can act as latent conditioning variables in multi-step agent execution.
+As execution unfolds across multiple steps, this stance can condition downstream behavior, such as earlier stopping, fewer cross-source checks, or narrower alternative consideration, maintaining final task success.
+The analogy serves to motivate persuasion and downstream influence: persuasion propagation reflects how externally introduced commitments can act as conditioning variables in multi-step agent execution.